MarcLoupias/memo-dev/software-engineering/testing.md

 A TDD cycle is composed of three, iterative phases.
 - Red: Write a unit test; the unit test fails.
 - Green: Write production code; the unit test passes.
-- Blue: Refactor the code [11]; the unit test passes.
+- Refactor: Refactor the code [11]; the unit test passes.

 [The Cycles of TDD : blog.cleancoder.com (2014/12)](http://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html)